farishkash/react-native-travel-onboarding/README.md

-## React Native Onboarding Demo
-React Native Travel App Onboarding Demo
+## React Native Travel App Onboarding Demo

 ## Motivation
-This is a demonstration of an onboarding system for a react native application.
+This is a demonstration of an onboarding system for travel app built on react native.

 ## Build status
 - 90% completed
 * Remaining Implementation
   * Code Refactor
-  * Onboarding Button
+  * Onboarding Ending

+# Run on your device using Expo

 ## Screenshots
 ![](onboard.gif)